PMoureu/iph/README.md

 # iph - Ironic Python Helper

-_iph_ provides a visual representation of any object called in a Python script, and also extracts any available documentation.
+_iph_ provides a visual representation of any object called in a Python script, and extracts any available documentation.

-It could be helpfull when you're dealing with huge .NET frameworks or Python modules.
+It can be helpfull when you're dealing with huge .NET frameworks or Python modules.

 You can apply this to :

-- __Inspect any object in the context of a running script, or an application like Revit:__
+- __Inspect any object in the context of a running script, or applications like Revit:__

   - Really helpfull if you have access to a shell/console (or by pluging the launcher with a macro)
   - It displays values of attributes (with a direct access to doc)
   - It replaces the usual _print()_ by displaying much more details with one call
-  - You can jump to any related attributes or classes by opening other tabs (click on the icon)
+  - You can jump to any related attributes or classes by opening other tabs (_click on the left icon on grid_)

 ![](iph/doc/capture_revit.png)